MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-correct-cancel-sales-invoice.md

     A sales credit memo is automatically created and posted to void the initial posted sales invoice.
 5. Choose the **Show Corrective Credit Memo** action to view the posted sales credit memo that voids the initial posted sales invoice.

-## <a name="see-related-microsoft-trainingtrainingmodulesship-invoice-items-dynamics--business-central" />See related [Microsoft training](/training/modules/ship-invoice-items-dynamics-365-business-central/)
+## <a name="see-related-microsoft-trainingtrainingmodulesship-invoice-items-dynamics-365-business-central" />See related [Microsoft training](/training/modules/ship-invoice-items-dynamics-365-business-central/)

 ## <a name="see-also" />See also